 - Ticket brokerage is marketing so it is important that you know your niche and market.
 Brokers are educated on the business so they have the knowledge of what sells and what does not.

 - Learn the laws related to ticket brokerage.
 Get your license.
 Laws vary depending on your state, so it is essential to educate yourself with the laws and regulations.
 If you plan to sell tickets in other states, know their laws as well.

 - Start with a business name and create your website.
-Learn different online strategies and take advantage of different trends in online marketing.
+Learn different online strategies, buy cheap dedicated private servers, and take advantage of different trends in online marketing.
 Make your service available online.
 Create a system.